shrutipanjwani/shrutipanjwani/README.md

 What we've been working on so far?

+- [Basics by Coinbasics](basicsxyz.com) - A gamified guide to all things onchain.
+Learn, earn and surf through possibilities on Base

 - [Alpha by Coinbasics](https://coinbasics.xyz/alpha) - Your exclusive insider pass to the world of crypto.

 - [Airdrop Hub by Coinbasics](https://coinbasics.xyz/airdrops) - Dive into trends, identify potential oppoutunities and farm airdrops effortlessly.
 We automatically prepare your wallets for drops in few steps.

-- [Basics by Coinbasics](basicsxyz.com) - A vernacular gamified academy to help people learn, explore, earn and build on the future of crypto.
-The ultimate go-to platform for gamified learning, community driven growth and ecosystem wide opportunities at your fingertips.
 <br>

 From last 1300+ days as a full stack engineer, I've worked with: